austindunn/mumt-502/README.md

 *October 25, 2016*
 * I finished the 'deeper' version of my model, which now features 2 hidden layers.
 On an initial test, I used 100 training loops of 100 samples per class each, and tested with 20test loops of 200 samples per class each, and the average accuracy was 91.75%.
 This is a slightly lower score than my best training session with the simpler model, with the notable difference that the simpler model took 8 hours to reach its result, whereas the deeper model took about 10 minutes.
 Very excited for the overnight test tonight.
 * Overnight test with 1000 training loops with 500 samples per class each tested with an average success rate of 94.25%.

+*November 13, 2016*
+* After playing with simple models (regular neural net, no hidden layers) and deeper models of varying depths, I found that a simple model with lots of data was highly efficient and suited the two-class problem well.
+Going forward, I'll be using a regular neural net to create and save models, which will then be used to classify data in a file frame-to-frame (my standard frame size remains 256 samples).
+I've now created such a model, and will be putting efforts into this next step of classifying audio frames sequentially.